 Sets the amount awarded for making or subtracted for missing a bid of Nil. “±50” means 50 points are added or subtracted. “±100” means 100 points are added or subtracted.
 A bid of Blind Nil doubles these values.

-Overtricks on a failed Nil can either be directly counted as bags or can be added to the tricks taken by the Nil bidder’s partner.
+Overtricks on a failed Nil can either be directly counted as bags, can be added to the tricks taken by the Nil bidder’s partner, or neither.
 “Takes bags” means directly count bags for a failed Nil.
 “Helps team bid” means any overtricks are added to the Nil bidder’s partner’s trick count.
+“No bags/No Help” means bags are not added to a failed Nil bidder’s score nor are they added to the team score.

 Controls the scoring for failed bids. “+0” means there’s no penalty for failing a bid. “−10x bid” means 10 times the bid is subtracted when the bid is not made. “−10x tricks short” means 10 times the number of tricks the player fell short of their bid is subtracted.